dolittle007/Gene2TF/README.md

-# TF-STAR
+# TFinteg

-TF-STAR: a versatile tool for identifying key transcription factors for human diseases through analysis of the regulatory regions of disease genes or associated variants
+TFinteg: a versatile and integrative tool for detecting transcription factors underlying genes or variants in diseases